-The FULL_ASSERT mode is horribly slow (because it does not rely on incremental score calculation).
+The FULL\ASSERT mode is horribly slow (because it does not rely on incremental score calculation).

 4.4.3.2.
-NON INTRUSIVE FULL ASSERT
+NON\INTRUSIVE\FULL\ASSERT

-The NON_INTRUSIVE_FULL_ASSERT turns on several assertions to fail-fast on a bug in a Move implementation, a constraint, the engine itself, ...
+The NON\INTRUSIVE\FULL\ASSERT turns on several assertions to fail-fast on a bug in a Move implementation, a score rule, the rule engine itself, ...